 2 The organization now includes the National Radiological Protection Board in the U.K. that formerly had responsibility for providing information and recommendations about radiofrequency fields and electromagnetic fields at other frequencies, as well as ionizing radiation sources.

-How will a smart meter help me save money on my electricity bill?
+How can smart meters help me manage my electricity use?

 - Recent research clearly demonstrates that information about energy usage, conservation, and energy efficiency helps consumers reduce their electricity use.
 The information available through smart meter technology could encourage some consumers to manage their energy use differently.
-In addition, smart meter technology will reduce operational costs for CMP and the company will be able to provide better customer service at lower costs for all consumers.
+In addition, smart meter technology reduces operational costs for CMP and the company can provide better customer service at lower costs for all consumers.
 Back to TOP

 How do I access information regarding my electrical usage on line?

-Will there be different rate plans for customers who want to manage their energy use to lower period, “off-peak” periods?
+Are there different pricing plans for customers who want to manage their energy use to lower-priced, “off-peak” periods?

-Will customers be required to purchase devices to view their daily usage?
+Are customers required to purchase devices to view their daily usage?

 How much detail about my electricity use can I expect to see on line?

-- Cyber securty is nothing new to the utility industry.
+- Cyber security is nothing new to the utility industry.
 We have extensive experience maintaining cyber-security for information systems and operating the electricity grid.
-Installing smart meters adds a new component to our system, but the meters, communications, and information management will be subject to the same Department of Energy security standards that keep the grid secure.
+While smart meters have added a new component to our system, the meters, communications, and information management are subject to the same Department of Energy security standards that keep the grid secure.
 Back to TOP

-- CMP already protects private data about its customers’ accounts.
-The use of data encryption will keep this data safe during transmission.
+- CMP protects private data about its customers’ accounts.
+The use of data encryption keeps this data safe during transmission.
 Back to TOP

-How is CMP protecting against hackers and security breaches?
+How does CMP protect against hackers and security breaches?

-Will unauthorized people be able to monitor my account to learn more about energy use in my home?
-Will this enable thieves to determine whether anyone is at home?
+Can unauthorized people monitor my account to learn more about energy use in my home?

-- The use of encrypted signals will prevent unauthorized access to customer information or to equipment in customers’ homes or businesses.
+- The use of encrypted signals prevents unauthorized access to customer information or to equipment in customers’ homes or businesses.
 Back to TOP

-Will it be easier for someone to tamper with my meter and energy use?
+Is it easy for someone to tamper with my meter and energy use?

-- Conventional meters are vulnerable to tampering, and CMP takes steps to prevent theft.
-AMI offers better security by providing more frequent information about usage and possible meter tampering.
+- Smart meters offer better security by providing more frequent information about usage and possible meter tampering.
 Back to TOP

 The wireless signals from smart meters comply with all Federal Communications Commission (FCC) regulations for commonly used consumer wireless devices.
 The meters broadcast their signals in the 2.4 GHz to 2.483 GHz frequency range.
 Medical device manufacturers advise people to consult with their physicians regarding concerns about radio signal interference from wireless devices.
 For more information from the FCC regarding wireless safety and concerns about interference with medical devices, click here.
 Back to TOP